 Simply put, the meaning of the cross is death.
-In ancient times (i.e., from about the 6th century BC until the 4th century AD), the cross was an instrument of death by the most torturous and painful of ways.
-Crucifixion, which comes from the Latin “to fix to a cross,” was an ancient form of execution in which a person was either tied or nailed to a wooden cross and left to hang until dead.
-Death would be slow and “excruciatingly” (again from the Latin “out of crucifying”) painful.
-However, because of Christ and His death on the cross, the meaning of the cross is completely different.
+From about the 6th century BC until the 4th century AD, the cross was an instrument of execution that resulted in death by the most torturous and painful of ways.
+In crucifixion a person was either tied or nailed to a wooden cross and left to hang until dead.
+Death would be slow and excruciatingly painful; in fact, the word excruciating literally means “out of crucifying.”
+However, because of Christ and His death on the cross, the meaning of the cross today is completely different.

 One might ask why Jesus had to die in the first place.
 This is the over-arching message of the Bible—the story of redemption.
-God created the heavens and the earth and he created man and woman in His image and placed them in the Garden of Eden to be his stewards on the earth.
+God created the heavens and the earth, and He created man and woman in His image and placed them in the Garden of Eden to be His stewards on the earth.
 However, due to the temptations of Satan (the serpent), Adam and Eve sinned and fell from God’s grace.
-Furthermore, they have passed the curse of sin on to their children so that everyone inherits their the sin and guilt.
-God the Father sent his One and Only Son into the world to take on human flesh and to be the Savior of His people.
-Born of a virgin, he avoided the curse of the fall that infects all human beings.
-As the sinless Son of God, he could provide the unblemished sacrifice that God requires.
+Furthermore, they have passed the curse of sin on to their children so that everyone inherits their sin and guilt.
+God the Father sent his one and only Son into the world to take on human flesh and to be the Savior of His people.
+Born of a virgin, Jesus avoided the curse of the fall that infects all other human beings.
+As the sinless Son of God, He could provide the unblemished sacrifice that God requires.
 God’s justice demanded judgment and punishment for sin; God’s love moved Him to send His one and only Son to be the propitiation for sin.

-Now those who live in the 21st century, particularly in North America and Europe, are probably not going to face severe persecution for being a Christian in our lifetimes.
-Yet there are places in the world where Christians are being persecuted, even to the point of death, for their faith.
-They know what it means to carry their cross and follow Jesus.
-For the rest of us our job is to remain faithful to Christ.
-We may never be called upon to give the ultimate sacrifice, but we must be willing to do so out of love for the One who saved us and gave His life for us.
+There are places in the world where Christians are being persecuted, even to the point of death, for their faith.
+They know what it means to carry their cross and follow Jesus in a very real way.
+For those of us who are not being persecuted in such fashion, our job is still to remain faithful to Christ.
+Even if we are never called to give the ultimate sacrifice, we must be willing to do so out of love for the One who saved us and gave His life for us.